timothymcmackin/timothymcmack.in/_drafts/2023-06-19-writing-getting-started.md

    The last step I'd want to do is to communicate to people who use this project how to run Vale, rather than expecting them to know how to run Vale.
    A simple way to do that is to add a note in the readme about running Vale, but it would be better if I documented how to include the Vale script as part of the usual build process.
-   There are many ways to do that, such as including the Vale command as part of the GitHub workflows in the `.github/workflows` folder, but I'm going to stop here.
+   There are many ways to do that, such as including the Vale command as part of the GitHub workflows in the `.github/workflows` folder or adding it as a script to the `package.json` file of a Node project, but I'm going to stop here.

 1. Test and refine